RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 - RangerHawk Studios Version (Recommended) https://rangerhawk.github.io/plugins/gimpinator_ex/Gimpinator-EX.zip
 This version has been pre-edited for symbolic clarity and onboarding ease.
-✅ Folder name is already set to gimpinator_ex
+✅ Folder name is already set to
-✅ Username path uses a placeholder (USERNAME) for easier activation ✅ No manual renaming of the install directory required.
-The username in the plugiin's .py file still requires editiing however as every user will have a different Windows User Name.
+✅ Username path uses a placeholder () for easier activation ✅ No manual renaming of the install directory required ⚠️ The plugin’s  file still requires editing—every user has a unique Windows username.
 Use the original version only if you prefer to customize the plugin manually or compare upstream changes.
 The RangerHawk version is aligned with this scroll and verified for RH Legacy onboarding.

 ### 📁 Folder Structure
 C:\Users\USERNAME\AppData\Roaming\GIMP\3.0\plug-ins\gimpinator_ex